 ANNUALMEETING

 Fountain to be re-nominated for first vice president of LBC

 By Staff

 Baptist Message

-ALEXANDRIA (LBM) - Leroy Fountain, church
+ALEXANDRIA (LBM) - Leroy Fountain, church health

-Leroy Fountain strategist with the New Orleans Baptist Association, will be renominated for a second consecutive health term as first vice president of the Louisiana Baptist Convention during the 2019 annual meeting.
-Jack Hunter, associational missions strategist for NOBA, notified the Baptist Message, Oct.
-18, of his intention to make the nomination.
+term as first vice president

+Jack Hunter, associa-

+Baptist Message, Oct.
+18, of

+his intention to make the

+tional missions strategist

+for NOBA, notified the

+of the Louisiana Baptist

+Convention during the

+2019 annual meeting.